 Chase does things a bit differently, applying its own, sometimes unpublished, rules for card qualification.

-And while nothing is absolute, today we’ll attempt to lay the foundation of the core requirements you’ll need for Chase to consider you as a cardholder.
+While nothing is absolute, today we’ll attempt to lay the foundation of the core requirements you’ll need for Chase to consider you as a cardholder.

 Let’s get started.